 They almost always come back.
 Dig?

 Addendum (I forgot one): This kind of scenario usually involves an older man who will look at me with amusement, call me “Hon”, and talk to me as if my head is a balloon filled with silly string: “Hey, Hon, can that ah-coo-punctsha make my wife bettah’ between the sheets?”
 Which, truth be told, is a question I usually interpret to mean: “Can acupuncture help with erectile dysfunction?”
+When in reality they should probably be reading a male enhancement pills article on vigrxplus.com.
 Continue reading…